Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 27r-v: Short version of the complete ‘De laude psalmorum’

-Reasons for singing the psalms, and which psalms one should sing</b>
+Reasons for singing the psalms, and which psalms one should sing

 27v-28v: Dicti Sancti Augustini
 On the power of the psalms

-28v-30r: De septiformes Spiritus Sanctus/Isaias se witega Latin homily on the Holy Spirit
+28v-30r: De septiformes Spiritus Sanctus/Isaias se witega
+	Latin homily on the Holy Spirit
 	Extended Old English translation of the above, glossed in Middle English
 <b>30r: Prayers for chanting the psalms
 ‘Suscipere digneris’
 ‘Presta queso omnipotens’</b>

 30v: Image of King David with musicians